Advertise on My Island Brač Channels

 Use the map below to see all Brač ports and their connections with the mainland and nearby islands.

-Supetar is the main port of Brač, with around ten daily ferry connections from Split.
+Supetar is the main port of Brač, with around ten daily ferry and catamaran connections from Split.
 As the island’s largest town, it’s well connected by bus to other places on Brač.
 Taxis and various vehicle rental options are also available for exploring the island.

 Getting around Island Brač